rehierl/metalsmith-doctoc/readme.md

   //- required
   //- $result = ($headings | $root)
   //- $headings = [ Heading* ]
-  //  i.e. an array of Heading objects
+  //  an array of Heading objects
   //- $root = Node
-  //  i.e. the topmost node of a node tree this.result = $result;
+  //  the topmost node of a node tree
+  result: $result,

   //- optional
-  //- set true, if response.result is a $headings array
+  //- set true if response.result is a $headings array
-  //- the proxy will replace result's value with a $root this.isHeadingsList = false;
+  //- the proxy will replace result's value by a $root
+  isHeadingsList: false,

   //- optional
   //- set true to not normalize all node level values
   //- 'normalized' means that for all nodes,
-  //  the following is true: (parent.level = child.level-1),
+  //  the following is true: (child.level = parent.level+1),
   //  if (and only if) (child.parent = parent)
-  this.dontNormalizeLevelValues = false;
+  dontNormalizeLevelValues: false,

   //- optional
-  //- set true to not let the proxy set the following
+  //- set true to prevent the proxy from overwriting
-  //  properties for all node objects:
+  //  the following node properties:
   //  node.next, node.previous, node.childrenAll
-  this.dontFinalizeNodes = false;
+  dontFinalizeNodes, false
 }
 ```